-To set the manua focus assist,
+To set the manual focus assist,

-In Shooting mode, touch \bigcirc \longrightarrow MF Assist \longrightarrow an option.
+In Shooting mode, press [MENU] \to @2 or @2 \to MF Assist \to an option.

+Delauit

 Option Description

 Off Do not use the MF Assist function.

-The focus area is magnified by 5 times when you rotate the focus ring.
-Enlarge x5 e
+Enlarge x5 The focus area is magnified by 5 times when you rotate the focus ring.

-Option

-Description

-The focus area is magnified by 8 times when you rotate the focus ring.
+Defaul Option Description Enlarge x8 The focus area is magnified by 8 times when you rotate the focus ring.
+FA (Focus aid bar) The focus aid bar rises as the focus improves when you rotate the focus ring.